Study Abroad for Majors and Minors

 Suggested program options for Writing students

 The following list of program options are GVSU programs that specifically offer Writing courses.
 YOU ARE NOT LIMITED TO THE PROGRAM OPTIONS LISTED BELOW.
 The Writing Department encourages you to consider any study abroad program that allows you meet your individual academic goal (Major, GenEds, Custom Theme Abroad, language cognate requirement).
 The majority of WRT students who have successfully studied abroad have not taken part in programs or universities that offer or emphasize Writing courses.
-For example, WRT majors have previously attended a wide range of institutions including Kingston University; Edge Hill University; University of Reading; University of Edinburgh; Richmond, The American International University in London; Dun Laoghaire Institute of Art, Design, and Technology; AHA-Dublin; University of Duesto; University of Salamanca; Menendez Palayo International University; Hellenic International Studies in the Arts (HISA); La Sorbonne; Sophia University; Nagasaki University of Foreign Studies; Japan Center for Michigan Universities; Pondicherry University; as well as the GVSU faculty-led programs Jordan: ARA; France: Language and Culture; and China Summer School.
+For example, WRT majors have previously attended a wide range of institutions including Kingston University; Edge Hill University; University of Reading; University of Edinburgh; The American International University in London; Dun Laoghaire Institute of Art, Design, and Technology; AHA-Dublin; University of Duesto; University of Salamanca; Menendez Palayo International University; Hellenic International Studies in the Arts (HISA); La Sorbonne; Sophia University; Nagasaki University of Foreign Studies; Japan Center for Michigan Universities; Pondicherry University; as well as the GVSU faculty-led programs to Jordan, France, and China.

 Any of these programs, and many others, whether or not they offer Writing courses, can be made to complement a WRT major.
 Students are encouraged to talk to their academic advisor and to Padnos study abroad advisors for guidance about where they might want to study.